Dhimmi: In modern times

 The dhimma and the jizya poll tax are no longer imposed in Muslim majority countries.
 In the 21st century, jizya is widely regarded as being at odds with contemporary secular conceptions of citizens' civil rights and equality before the law, although there have been occasional reports of religious minorities in conflict zones and areas subject to political instability being forced to pay jizya.

-In 2009 it was claimed that a group of militants that referred to themselves as the Taliban imposed the jizya on Pakistan's minority Sikh community after occupying some of their homes and kidnapping a Sikh leader.
+In 2009 it was claimed that the Taliban imposed the jizya on Pakistan's minority Sikh community after occupying some of their homes and kidnapping a Sikh leader.

-As late as 2013, in Egypt jizya was reportedly being imposed by the Muslim Brotherhood on 15,000 Christian Copts of Dalga Village.
+In 2013, the Muslim Brotherhood in Egypt occupied the town of Dalga immediately following the overthrow of Mohammed Morsi on 3 July, and reportedly imposed jizya on the 15,000 Christian Copts living there.
+However, in autumn of that same year Egyptian authorities were able to retake control of the town following two prior failed attempts.

 In February 2014, the Islamic State of Iraq and the Levant (ISIL) announced that it intended to extract jizya from Christians in the city of Raqqa, Syria, which it controlled at the time.
 Christians who refused to accept the dhimma contract and pay the tax were to have to either convert to Islam, leave or be executed.
 Wealthy Christians would have to pay half an ounce of gold, the equivalent of $664 twice a year; middle-class Christians were to have to pay half that amount and poorer ones were to be charged one-fourth that amount.
-In June, 2014 the Institute for the Study of War reported that ISIL claims to have collected jizya and fay.
+In June 2014 the Institute for the Study of War reported that ISIL claims to have collected jizya and fay.
 On 18 July 2014 ISIL ordered the Christians in Mosul to accept the dhimma contract and pay the jizya or convert to Islam.
 If they refused to accept either of the options they would be killed.